 Louise studied Physics as an undergraduate at the University of Warwick, and as a postgraduate at the University of Leeds.
 She has held varied senior academic leadership and management roles that have provided a broad insight into higher education from differing perspectives.
 She was Principal Lecturer managing the Leeds Beckett University’s network of further education colleges; Head of Division of Digital Media and Entertainment Technology at Manchester Metropolitan University, having departmental responsibility for third stream income generation, enterprise and student employability; Assistant Registrar - Assessment, Awards and Regulations at Sheffield Hallam University, having wide-ranging responsibilities that directly impacted on the student experience.

-At Derby she was Head of Joint Honours, a role that affords unique insight into the academic student experience across all colleges of the University.
+At Derby she is Head of Joint Honours, a role that affords unique insight into the academic student experience across all colleges of the University.
 Louise’s research interests have spanned computational physics with a focus on hyperbranched polymers, through to the pedagogy of web programming, and more recently the experience and employability of joint honours students.
 During 2017 Louise has undertaken a secondment as Interim Head of Mechanical Engineering and Built Environment.

 Mr Stephen Smith BA FIOD, Chair of Strategy, Finance and Planning Committee